House votes to avert rail strike, provide workers paid sick leave

 The chamber passed the resolution in a 290-137 vote, sending it to the Senate for consideration just over one week out from the Dec.
 9 strike deadline.
 Seventy-nine Republicans supported the measure, and eight Democrats voted “no.”

+Democratic Reps.
+Judy Chu (Calif.), Mark DeSaulnier (Calif.), Jared Golden (Maine), Donald Norcross (N.J.), Mary Peltola (Alaska), Mark Pocan (Wis.), Rashida Tlaib (Mich.) and Norma Torres (Calif.) opposed the measure.

 In a subsequent vote, lawmakers passed a separate measure that would give rail workers seven days of paid sick leave per year, addressing a chief concern unions and progressives had with the agreement.
-That vote was 221-207, with three Republicans joining all Democrats present in supporting the measure.
+That vote was 221-207, with three Republicans joining all Democrats present in supporting the measure: GOP Reps.
+Don Bacon (Neb.), Brian Fitzpatrick (Pa.) and John Katko (N.Y.).

 President Biden on Monday called on Congress to intervene in the impasse that had union leaders and rail workers at odds and brought the U.S. closer and closer to a rail strike, which threatened to cripple the economy and ravage supply chains.